zxch3n/image-labeler-react/README.md

     asyncUpload?: (data: any) => Promise<any>, // will be invoked when uploading. you can switch to next image in this callback disableAnnotation?: boolean, // default false
-    defaultType?: string, // default type, can be empty defaultBoxes?: Array<BoundingBox>, // default bounding boxes, can be empty showButton?: boolean, // showing button or not, default true sceneTypes?: Array<string>, // if provided, the sceneType select box will show up
+    defaultType?: string, // default type, can be empty defaultSceneType?: string, // default sceneType, can be empty defaultBoxes?: Array<BoundingBox>, // default bounding boxes, can be empty showButton?: boolean, // showing button or not, default true sceneTypes?: Array<string>, // if provided, the sceneType select box will show up